zsc/gpt-oss/README.md

 #### Usage

-To enable the browser tool, you'll have to place the definition into the `system` message of your harmony formatted prompt.
+To enable the python tool, you'll have to place the definition into the `system` message of your harmony formatted prompt.
 You can either use the `with_python()` method if your tool implements the full interface or modify the definition using `with_tools()`.
 For example:

 ```python
 import datetime